GermainGirndt/visual-explanaible-ai/README.md

 ### Running the App

-For running the App, we call the fastapi CLI, passing in our root file:
+For running the App at http://127.0.0.1:8000, we call the fastapi CLI, passing in our root file:

 ```
 # Make sure you're in the project root folder ('visual_explainable_ai')